 Are there any restrictions on products that can now be ordered?

 Having worked closely with our logistic contacts we are now seeing hop products moving with minimal disruption.
 All organic quality hops will need to be supplied from our Warehouse in Europe.
 We are currently unable to easily ship other brewing products, but at looking at developing our offering over the coming year.

 How long will it take to receive my order?

-At the moment it is difficult for us to provide our customers with an exact delivery date for each order.
-There are delays on the borders going into Europe, and consignment information is not currently being updated by the couriers until they have cleared customs.
-There are a number of new documents that are required depending on what products we are shipping.
-The process for getting this documentation has improved and we are seeing a faster turn around at getting the certificates returned to us.
+It is difficult for us to provide our customers with an exact delivery date for each order.
+There are occasionally delays on the borders going into Europe, and consignment information is not currently being updated by the couriers until they have cleared customs.
+We are now required to get a certificate of attestation to move hops products from the UK into Europe.
+The process for getting this documentation has improved and we are seeing a faster turnaround at getting the certificates returned to us.

 What new documents are being included with my order?